 Bakesale Betty: The wildly popular fried-chicken lady from Oakland serves buttermilk fried chicken sandwiches, chicken tenders, salads, and fries.
 (Main concourse 300 level, upper concourse 600 level, Budweiser Club 200 level)

-City Bistro featuring Boug Cali: Tiffany Carter, a La Cocina graduate, serves creole food to the Bayview.
+City Bistro featuring Boug Cali: Tiffany Carter, a La Cocina graduate, serves Creole food to the Bayview.
 Her garlic shrimp noodles and jerk chicken nachos will be sliding onto menus at the City Bistros.
+This outlet will add a new location or two throughout the stadium in short order, though details are sparse.
 (Upper concourse 600 level, Budweiser Club 300 level, United Club 300 level, Pepsi Club 500 level)

-Food Republic featuring Sarap Shop: This former food truck serves Filipino-American comfort food, and is offering adobo poutine, pork tocino cubano, longanisa dirty dog, and Impossible lumpia.
+Food Republic featuring Sarap Shop: This former food truck serves Filipino-American comfort food, and is offering adobo poutine, a pork tocino cubano, a longanisa dirty dog, and Impossible lumpia.
+Sarap Shop will move into a new space outside Portal 49 this fall.
 (United Club 300 level)

 La Corneta: This family-run taqueria rolls meaty, Mission-style burritos, filled with carne asada, carnitas, or chicken.
 (Main concourse 300 level)